esoccoli/members-redesign/README.md

 CSH Members Redesign
 ====================
-Yet another redesign of the CSH Members portal, <br>
-Now with descriptions and better organization
+Yet another redesign of the CSH Members portal, now with descriptions and better organization